 (Biology 7 may be taken before Biology 6.)
-Prerequisite: Chem 101, or 68 and Math 125 with grades of C or better.
+Prerequisite: Chem 101, and Math 125 with grades of C or better.

 Note: UCLA and CSUN recommend the completion of both Biology 6 and Biology 7.
-Lecture, 3 hours; laboratory, 6 hours.

 This course is intended for biology majors, pre-medical, pre-dentistry, pre-pharmacy and pre-veterinary students.
 It deals with selected topics illustrating the major concepts in biology, including molecular structure, cell structure and physiology, bioenergetics, Mendelian genetics, molecular genetics, development, and animal form and function.
 Laboratory experimentation in chemical analysis, microscopy, chromatography, cell structure and physiology, genetics, development, and DNA technology.